OctopusDeploy/blog/blog/2022-q3/octopus-workflow-builder-feedback/main.md

 ---
 title: Octopus Workflow Builder feedback
-description: We are looking for feedback on an early release of a workflow builder.
+description: Request for feedback on the early release of a workflow builder.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2022-06-14